Star Trek V: The Final Frontier (1989) Director: William Shatner

 “What does God need with a starship?”

-The opening is actually fairly compelling: on a planet called Nimbus III located in the “neutral zone” as a scrappy man is digging holes trying to eek out a living as a horse rides up bearing a religious prophet of sorts.
-It is an ominous start to an otherwise confusing film.
+The opening is actually fairly compelling: on a planet called Nimbus III located in the “neutral zone” a scrappy man is digging holes trying to eek out a living as a horse rides up bearing a religious prophet of sorts.
+It is an ominous and compelling start to an otherwise confusing film.
 After the credits roll, The Enterprise crew are called back from shore leave in California in order to respond to an emergency situation.
-Much of the early film is focused on Kirk, Bones, and Spock in Yosemite.
-Despite their advanced age somehow Kirk is free-climbing El Capitan and they spend the evening awkwardly drinking round a campfire and singing “Row, Row, Row Your Boat.”
+Much of the early film is focused on Kirk, Bones, and Spock on vacation in Yosemite.
+Despite their advanced age somehow Kirk is free-climbing El Capitan and they spend the evening awkwardly drinking around a campfire and singing “Row, Row, Row Your Boat.”
 The tone is all over the place.
 Is it funny?
 Is it foreshadowing?
 At any rate, they are quickly called back to the Enterprise and whisked away to a desert planet called Nimbus III where a renegade Vulcan named Sybok (Laurence Luckinbill), who is later revealed to be Spock’s half-brother, takes control of the Enterprise with plans to breach the “Great Barrier.”
 There is a bizarre scene on Nimbus III where Uhura performs a feathery exotic dance number in order to distract a group of apparently sex-crazed guards.
-Anyway the Enterprise passes through the “Great Barrier” with barely any challenge and arrive at a strange planet where they meet a godlike being (its true nature is never explained) and he demands possession of their starship.
+Anyway the Enterprise passes through the “Great Barrier” with barely any challenge and arrives at a strange planet where they meet a godlike being (its true nature is never explained) and he demands possession of their starship.
 Sybok, realizing he has led them to a dangerous being, sacrifices himself so the others can escape.
 The film closes with a scene of Kirk, Spock, and Bones singing “Row, Row, Row Your Boat” again in Yosemite.